PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 ```

-We can now create a new python program in the volumes folder:
+We can now create a new python  script in the ```volumes``` folder:

 ![SniffAndSpoof](images/image-36.png)

-We can now execute the program on M, While simultanously MITMabTask2.py is running.
+We can now execute the program on M, while simultanously MITMabTask2.py is running.
 (Sends arp replies every 5s).

-During initial testing, the Telnet client continued to display the original characters typed by the user, indicating that the spoofed packets were not taking effect.
+><cite>During initial testing, the Telnet client continued to display the original characters typed by the user, indicating that the spoofed packets were not taking effect.

 After some troubleshooting it was found that this occurred because IP forwarding on Host M was still enabled, allowing the kernel to forward the original TCP packets from Host A to Host B unchanged.
-As a result, both the original and spoofed packets reached Host B, and the unmodified packet was processed first.
+As a result, both the original and spoofed packets reached Host B, and the unmodified packet was processed first. </cite>

-After disabling IP forwarding on Host M, the original packets were no longer forwarded, and only the spoofed packets generated by the SniffAndSpoof program reached Host B. Consequently, every character typed in the Telnet client was replaced with the character ‘Z’, confirming successful application‑layer manipulation by the man in the middle attacker.
+After disabling IP forwarding on Host M, the original packets were no longer forwarded, and only the spoofed packets generated by the SniffAndSpoof program reached Host B. Consequently, every character typed in the Telnet client was replaced with the character ‘Z’, confirming successful application‑layer manipulation by the adversary in the middle attacker.

 ![final results](images/image-37.png)

+&nbsp;

 &nbsp;
 &nbsp;